Tommy Brewer on Training and Life in Bend

 Bend high schooler Tommy Brewer is one of the rising stars of swimming.
-Only 15, Brewer qualified for the 2012 Olympic Trials in the 200m breaststroke, the first of what will likely be many Olympic Trials.
+At only 15, Brewer qualified for the 2012 Olympic Trials in the 200m breaststroke, the first of what will likely be many Olympic Trials.
 Brewer gained an enormous amount of experience at the meet, both in the pool and in dealing with the crowd, the media exposure, and the sheer enormity of the U.S. Olympic swimming scene.
 Tommy spoke with 1859 prior to the Trials about what making the Trials means for his career and what his future goals are.

 Sport/Event: Swimming- 200m Breaststroke